software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > - Quiz with the provided id does not exist
 > - Quiz with the provided id is not published
+> - Difficulty level is invalid (if the request parameter is provided)
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.